leminhtuan2015/Today-I-Learn/languagle_javascript/react_native/react_native_redux_saga.md

 --------------------------------------------------------

 ### Where do you put business logic in a React/Redux app?
+* **Do NOT put your logic conde on component or on reducer, You should put your logic code on models or saga**

 * **React Native used just only for building UI (view layer)**